 Concentrations of Credit Risk: Federation maintains its cash balance at one financial institution which is secured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-Cash balances in the amounts of \$0 and \$242,176 as of June 30, 2020 and 2019, respectively, were not insured by the FDIC.
+All cash balances as of June 30, 2021 and 2020, respectively, were insured by the FDIC.
 Federation has not experienced any losses in this account and does not believe it is exposed to any significant credit risk on its cash deposit account.

 Evaluation of Subsequent Events: Federation has evaluated subsequent events through the date these financial statements were available to be issued.
-There were no material subsequent events that required recognition or disclosure in the financial statements.
+With the exception of the matter discussed in Note 17, there were no material subsequent events that required recognition or disclosure in the financial statements.